 In Years 3 and 4, the children work with Kara, Winston and the SMART crew as they learn about the SMART rules that are shown in the poster below.
 These SMART rules form Abbey Road’s e-safety steps and are displayed in every classroom.

-In Years 5 and 6, the children explore the Cyber Cafe and learn about messaging, e-mail and chat rooms.
+In Years 5 and 6, the children explore Band Runner to learn about how to safely use social media.

 After exploring these resources, the class agree on the rules that they will follow when online.
 At our school, we have created the ‘Abbey Road Technology Promise‘ – these are our rules for using technology safely in school.
 This is signed by the class and displayed in each classroom as a reminder to the children.

 The Equals Trust have created this very useful blog that is regularly updated with ideas and advice for parents.

 You can also download a simple checklist here that may help you protect your children online and decrease the risks they face.
 Or you can engage with your children regarding their use of the internet while at home with these conversation starter ideas from www.childnet.com